 How much does weight loss surgery cost in the Inland Empire?

 The most common question patients ask us about weight loss surgery is: how much does it cost?
-The answer will depend on your situation, details regarding your surgery, and your health insurance plan.
-The price of weight loss surgery when paid with cash typically ranges from $13,000 to $18,000.
+While the answer will depend on your situation, payment method, details regarding your surgery, and your health insurance plan, the price of weight loss surgery typically ranges from $13,000 to $18,000.

-Fortunately, more than 80 percent of weight loss surgeries are partly reimbursed or fully reimbursed by insurance, according to Allergan, maker of the Lap Band®.
+Fortunately, more than 80% of weight loss surgeries are partly or fully reimbursed by insurance, according to Allergan, maker of the LAP Band®.